Symi: Early modern: Hospitaller and Ottoman eras

 This conquest, fueled by the Knights' interest in shipping and commerce, launched several centuries of prosperity for Symi, as its location amidst the Dodecanese made it an important waypoint for trade until the advent of steam-powered shipping in the 19th century.
 In 1522, Symi was conquered by the Ottoman Empire, along with nearby Rhodes, but it was allowed to retain many of its privileges, so its prosperity continued virtually uninterrupted.

 Under the Ottomans the island was called Sömbeki.
 Symi was noted for its sponges, which provided much of its wealth.
+At a certain point, the island had the largest sponge fishing fleet in the world.
 It attained the height of its prosperity in the mid 19th century.
 Many of the colorful neoclassical mansions covering the slopes near the main city date from that period.
 Although Symiots took part in the Greek War of Independence of 1821–1829, it was left out of the new Greek state and remained under Ottoman rule.